 Every student who is interested in Music needs to check out North Dakota State University - Main Campus.
 The setting in a major urban center is wonderful for young people seeking out considerable possibilities for social networking, adventure, and discovery.

-Close to 80.0% of first-year students return to this school for their following year.
+The student body at this school is very diverse and welcomes undergraduates from over 25 U.S. states and 40 nations around the world.
 About 2.0% of North Dakota State University applicants submit their SAT scores, which average about 1,145.
 Want to learn more about North Dakota State University - Main Campus' campus?
 Go on a virtual tour.

 Any student pursuing a degree in Music has to take a look at University of North Dakota.
 Placed in Grand Forks, North Dakota, this institution is a logical option for students who enjoy the buzz of a major city.

 University of North Dakota provides grad degree programs for those who need to keep going after earning a four-year degree.
-UND has earned a top rating for education quality for veterans and military personnel.
-Interested in knowing more details on University of North Dakota's campus?
-Go on a virtual tour.
+This institution has great value for students in North Dakota.
+In what areas is University of North Dakota doing the best?
+Look into all the college rankings.